-The AD9748 contains an internal 1.2 V band gap reference, which can be easily overridden by an external reference with no effect on performance.
-When using the internal reference, simply decouple the REFIO pin to ACOM with a 0.1 $\mu$ F capacitor.
+The AD9740 contains an internal 1.2 V band gap reference.
+The internal reference can be disabled by raising REFLO to AVDD.
+It can also be easily overridden by an external reference with no effect on performance.
+REFIO serves as either an input or output depending on whether the internal or an external reference is used.
+To use the internal reference, simply decouple the REFIO pin to ACOM with a 0.1 $\mu F$ capacitor and connect REFLO to ACOM via a resistance less than 5 $\Omega$ .
 The internal reference voltage will be present at REFIO.
 If the voltage at REFIO is to be used anywhere else in the circuit, an external buffer amplifier with an input bias current of less than 100 nA should be used.
 An example of the use of the internal reference is given in Figure 4.